lsst-ts/lsst_quick_analysis/README.md

 ### How to use

+1) Do `cp configTemplate.py config.py`

+2) Modify the `DB_DIRECTORY` variable inside of `config.py`

-1) Do `./[script]` on any of the scripts you wish to run, list of available script below
+3) Do `./[script]` on any of the scripts you wish to run

-Example `./basicAnalysis`

 ### Available scripts

-basicAnalysis.py: prints out a summary of varius values (averages, min, max etc.)
+`./basicAnalysis.py [datase#]`: Prints to stdout a summary of varius values (averages, min, max etc.) An example run of "collosus_2177.db" could be `./basicAnalysis 2177`.
+This command would analyse the first file found with the 2177 appendage.

-basicReport.py: Writes out to a file useful columns in a human readable table
+`./basicReport.py`: Writes out to a file useful columns in a human readable table